anderzzz/fjarrsyn/docs/source/fjarrsyn_outline.rst

 terminology.
 Implementation details are *not* part of this section, rather handled when specific classes are documented.
 Concepts and terminology defined here are used throughout the remainder of the documentation.

+At a high-level of abstraction, the design splits the system across two binary variables: who and what.
+The *who* is either intentional aspects of the Agent, or it is non-intentional aspects of the system.
+This is a fundamental distinction of an ABM.
+The *what* is either structure or dynamics.
+The structure is how the state and objects of the system are composed and logically related, and dynamics is how the structure is executed in order to evolve the system over time.
+Therefore in the sections that follow, almost all design elements fit unambiguously into one of the four combined categories.

 The terminology and model constraints that are defined below are particular to Fjarrsyn and may not apply to ABM in general.